-Project managers know that putting the right team together is one of the most important points of successful project implementation.
+Project managers know that putting the right team together is one of the prerequisites for successful project delivery.
 What can be more effective than assigning the tasks to the right people with the right skills at the right time!
-However, one of the major challenges that project managers have to deal with is the lack of project resources, namely insufficient staff.
+However, one of the major challenges that project managers have to deal with is the lack of project resources.

-It is caused by a number of reasons.
+It can be caused by a number of reasons.

 - It is a typical problem of fast-developing companies, where the number of projects to work on increases faster than they can hire necessary staff.

 - Technologies are developing with breakneck speed, and it takes a while for the existing staff to master them.

 - Team members work on multiple projects at the same time and may become overloaded when some additional tasks are assigned to them.

 - It may take some time for newcomers to learn the specificity of the work needed to be done, or, being new to the team, they may perform it not so quick as it’s expected of them.

 So, in our fast-moving and sometimes unpredictable world, it’s a real challenge for project managers to deliver successful projects when the resources required are limited.
 According to the survey conducted by the Project Management Institute, talent deficiencies can significantly hamper 40 percent of strategy implementation efforts.
 Fortunately, this issue can be quite manageable.
 Read further to find out what actions project managers can take to overcome the staffing issue.

 In relation to project staffing, resource planning aims to make sure that the project is provided with sufficient human resources with corresponding knowledge, skills and experience required for successful completion of the project.
 Consequently, it’s one of the techniques that can compensate for a lack of human resources.